Flying

 For a decade, I did virtually no helicopter flying, but when I returned to it in 2002, I found that the basics were still in place.
 Given how hard it had been for me to learn to fly helicopters initially, it's amazing that my brain had retained the ability almost undiminished.
 Even mountain flying and limited-power operations still appeared to work like in days gone by.
 The picture shows ZS-ROJ, a Eurocopter 120B Colibri coming into the hover over a pad on the edge of a 300 m cliff.
 We were servicing a mountaintop repeater in the western foothills of the Drakensberg.

 My next opportunity to fly helicopters reasonably regularly came in 2020.
 Again, the skills returned fairly quickly, against the background of meticulous theoretical preparation.
 Amazingly, the Gazelle helicopter involved was registered ZU-ROJ, almost the same as the previous one.
-Sadly, ZU-ROJ came to grief in Mozambique just a few weeks later at the hands of some Islamic militants.
+Sadly, ZU-ROJ came to grief in Mozambique just a few weeks later at the hands of Islamic militants.
 Nevertheless, I think back fondly to it, and this picture remained on the desktops of all my computers for several years.

 I changed my desktop in 2023, when I completed my multi-engine helicopter training in a Bell 222.
 My desktop now sports the very 222 that I flew.
 It is an air ambulance, part of Henley Air's world-biggest fleet of 222s and 230s.